-Last year massive travel companies like Thomas Cook and WOW Air ceased trading, thousands of flights were cancelled over strikes, and the Coronavirus is already causing havoc for travellers in 2020.
+Last year massive travel companies like Thomas Cook and WOW Air ceased trading, thousands of flights were cancelled over strikes, and currently the Coronavirus is causing havoc for travellers in 2020.
 If you don’t already have Travel Disruption Cover – get it now!

 Read: What to do if you have booked a holiday and are worried about Coronavirus